Getting to Basel Airport (BSL / MLH / EAP ) is easiest by bus and train from Switzerland, Germany, and France.

 Basel Mulhouse Freiburg Euro Airport (BSL / MLH / EAP ) is inside France, just a few kilometer from the border with Switzerland and Germany.
 It is usually referred to simply as Basel Airport (BSL), named after the Swiss city closest to the airport itself.
 Getting to Basel Airport by public transportation usually involves an easy bus ride from downtown Basel.
 Most railway users should change to the bus at Basel Hauptbahnhof but other options are also available to travelers arriving from Germany and France.
 Driving is easy and a few airport shuttle bus services go to Freiburg and Europa Park.

 Taxis charge by the meter if not booked in advance.
 A prebook private airport shuttle should be around €60 to downtown Basel, €160 to Mulhouse, €250 to Colmar, €300 to Freiburg im Breisgau, and €250 to Europapark.
-Taxi2Airport and Suntransfers give online quotations for private airport transfers without first requiring personal details or flight numbers.
+Suntransfers give online quotations for private airport transfers without first requiring personal details or flight numbers.
 Taxis to non-Swiss destinations are often cheaper from the French sector.

 By Bus to Basel Mulhouse Freiburg Euro Airport in Switzerland / France